AION: Aerial Indoor Object-Goal Navigation Using Dual-Policy Reinforcement Learning: Evaluation on Drones in IsaacSim

 \subsection{Failure Case Analysis}

-For goal-reaching performance, baseline methods often suffer from incorrect \textit{Done} decisions or fail to approach the target sufficiently.
-When the target is in the front, AION-g may occasionally prioritize goal-reaching while neglecting safety.
-In addition, since YOLOv8 is adopted as the object detector for all algorithms, misleading detection results constitute a primary cause of failure.
-In \textit{Chemistry} of Table~\ref{tab:5}, the dark environment severely degrades object detection and causes a low SR for the ``Laptop'' class.
-Regarding exploration performance, although AION-e improves search efficiency through specialized training, ensuring full coverage remains unsolved in the absence of a global map.
+For goal-reaching policy AION-g, when the target is in the front, it may occasionally prioritize goal-reaching while neglecting safety.
+That's the reason why CR doesn't reach zero.
+In addition, since all algorithms heavily rely on the object detector to obtain feature $f_{\text{bbox}}$, misleading detection results constitute a primary cause of failure.
+In \textit{Chemistry} of Table~\ref{tab:5}, the low-light conditions severely degrade object detection and cause a low SR for the ``Laptop'' class due to the low visual contrast between the laptop and the background.
+Regarding exploration performance, both baselines and AION-g show limited capability in exploration due to the single-room training scenarios provided by the iTHOR benchmark.
+Although AION-e improves search efficiency through specialized training, ensuring full coverage remains unsolved for a purely vision-based approach.